sosedoff/net-ssh-session/README.md

 ### Running multiple commands

 By default multiple command execution will not break if one of the commands fails.
-If you want to break the chain on the first failure, supply `:break => false` option:
+If you want to break the chain on the first failure, supply `:break => true` option:

 ```ruby
 session.run_multiple(commands, :break => true)